New procedure allows Union Rescue Mission clients a 24 hour stay during COVID-19 pandemic

 WICHITA, Kan.
-(KSNW)– The Union Rescue Mission like many other organizations has increased its sanitation game since the COVID-19 pandemic.
+(KSNW) – The Union Rescue Mission like many other organizations has increased its sanitation game since the COVID-19 pandemic.
 This week KSN News spoke with Byron West, Director of Development at the Shelter.
-He says the organization has changed their mission.
+He says the organization has changed its mission.
 As of now, they are allowing the sheltered men to stay the nights and days permanently.

-Usually the men are taken Downtown once the sun rises but since the rise in COVID-19 cases in Wichita the shelter has decided to implement this new procedure.
-Union Rescue Mission is also screening people who come into the shelter testing them for a fever and any flu-like symptoms.
+Usually, the men are taken downtown once the sun rises, but since the rise in COVID-19 cases in Wichita the shelter has decided to implement this new procedure.
+Union Rescue Mission is also screening people who come into the shelter testing them for fever and any flu-like symptoms.

 But for now, West says, the shelter has not had any COVID-19 cases.

-“We have seen a steady increase in the faithful support of our donors that’s been magnificent,” Said, Director of Development, Byron West.
+“We have seen a steady increase in the faithful support of our donors that’s been magnificent,” said West.

 “We have been able to acquire some face mask that we are using on a regular biases,” added West.